 When Louisa falls through the floor of the restricted area, she is somehow transported to 2016.
 She is Rose Ashby in the flesh.
 In her mind, she is still Louisa.
 It seems that Rose and Louisa look exactly the same.
 Louisa gets a ride to her new post, where she is to be a nurse aide.
 Unfortunately, Louisa doesn’t know things like how to start a fire.
 She is without the luxuries of the 21st century like microwaves, light switches, and indoor plumbing.

 While Louisa/Rose is in 1916, she tries to find Robert but cannot find him anywhere.
 She doesn’t know that he has been taken prisoner by the Germans.
 Louisa/Rose finds a man that has studied psychic activity and hypnotizes her so that she can go back to 2017 and find information about Robert that could help find him in 1916.

-If you like time travel, romance, historical fiction or characters that aren’t considered “normal” then you might like this Beyond the Moon.
+If you like time travel, romance, historical fiction, or characters that aren’t considered “normal” then you might like Beyond the Moon.